rialarifin/information/README.md

 •	[“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.

 ## Working papers
-•	“Explainable machine learning to estimate direct and diffuse irradiance”.
-(Submitted)

 •	“Solar radiation prediction based on the images of satellite and sky camera for the energy management of electric vehicles”.
 (Submitted)

 ## Project